rickstaa/.ros_conda_wrapper/README.md

 This wrapper solves some problems people have while trying to use ROS Kinetic/Melodic inside a Conda environment.

-## Kkown issues
+## Kown issues

-:construction::bug: The warpper currently only works in the base enviroment [#8](https://github.com/rickstaa/.ros_conda_wrapper/issues/8).
+:construction::bug: The warpper currently only works in the base environment [#8](https://github.com/rickstaa/.ros_conda_wrapper/issues/8).
 I will solve this later this month.

 ## How to setup